Call

 What is Moderate (Conscious) Sedation?

 Unlike general anesthesia, where patients are completely unconscious, moderate sedation allows patients to maintain the ability to independently maintain an open airway and respond purposefully to verbal commands or light tactile stimulation.
-This level of sedation is typically administered through intravenous (IV) medications or inhalation agents under the supervision of trained healthcare providers, such as anesthesiologists or nurse anesthetists.

 It is commonly employed for procedures that require patient cooperation and comfort without the need for deep sedation.
 Understanding the nuances of moderate sedation is essential for healthcare providers to ensure both patient safety and procedural efficacy.